Bow Wow Wow: Bow Wow Wow's sound

-The group's sound was a mix of her "girlish squeal", chants, surf instrumentals, pop melodies, funk bass and Barbarossa's Burundi ritual music-influenced tom-tom drum beats.
+The group's sound was a mix of Lwin's "girlish squeal", chants, surf instrumentals, pop melodies, funk bass, and Barbarossa's Burundi ritual music-influenced tom-tom drum beats.
 They have since been described as new wave, pop and worldbeat.

-The degree to which Bow Wow Wow were influenced by—rather than plagiarised—the music of native African nations and tribes such as the Royal Drummers of Burundi and the Zulus has been a matter of debate.
+The degree to which Bow Wow Wow was influenced by—rather than plagiarised—the music of native African nations and tribes such as the Royal Drummers of Burundi and the Zulus has been a matter of debate.
 It is thought that when McLaren started to advise Adam and the Ants on the direction they should take after Dirk Wears White Sox, he gave the band (the instrumentalists who would eventually become Bow Wow Wow) a variety of recordings of world music from which to draw inspiration.
-When the Ants dropped out to form Bow Wow Wow, Adam Ant took the recordings from the band's early work in this new direction to start his new incarnation of the Ants; thus both bands made music influenced by the recordings offered by McLaren.
+When the Ants dropped out to form Bow Wow Wow, Adam Ant took the recordings from the band's early work in this new direction to start his new incarnation of the Ants; thus, both bands made music influenced by the recordings offered by McLaren.
 Among the recordings was one titled "Burundi Black".
 The story of "Burundi Black" and the origin of the "Burundi Beat" and the associated controversy was detailed in an excerpt from a 1981 New York Times article by Robert Palmer:

 It was also charged that Bow Wow Wow plagiarised melodies from Zulu jive songs and Zulu pop songs and turned the original Zulu lyrics into English mondegreens, as with the origin of the lines "See Jungle!
 See Jungle!
 Go Join Your Gang, Yeah!
 City All over Go Ape Crazy!", "Golly!
 Golly!
 Go Buddy!" and "Hey i-yai-yo".
 In answer to this issue, the 1981 Times article offered the following statement in Bow Wow Wow's defence:

 In an RCA radio promo vinyl recording, guitarist Ashman responded: